 Choosing the HSM model to suit your needs

-If you have lower message volume requirements and manage a limited number of certificates, you may choose to use an HSM token or HSM card.
+If you have lower message volume requirements and manage a limited number of certificates, you may choose to use an HSM token.

 - The HSM token is a hardware token which is inserted into the USB port of the PC hosting the SWIFTNet Link.

-To use your HSM, simply plug the HSM token into the USB port of your SWIFTNet Link, or insert the HSM card into the USB card reader supplied.
+To use your HSM, simply plug the HSM token into the USB port of your SWIFTNet Link.

-Both models can be removed from the PC hosting the SWIFTNet Link when not required.
-They can also easily be moved to another SWIFTNet Link while access to the SWIFTNet PKI certificate remains fully secure.
+HSM token can be removed from the PC hosting the SWIFTNet Link when not required.
+It can also easily be moved to another SWIFTNet Link while access to the SWIFTNet PKI certificate remains fully secure.

 Network-sharable, our HSM boxes offer scalability and resilience and are available with three different throughput classes to meet your needs – whether you’re a low, medium or high volume customer.
 The HSM box is a hardware box accessed over the local area network by SWIFTNet Link.